Dynamical phase transitions of information flow in random quantum circuits

 \emph{Discussions}.
-In summary, we have studied the dynamical phase transitions in information flow dynamics under random unitary circuits.
-For consecutively selected encoding region $\mathcal{S}$ and measurement region $\mathcal{M}$, classical and quantum information dynamics shows up to four types of DPT points: escape, accelerate, scrambled, and recover.
-We studied their dependance on the selections of $\mathcal{S}$ and $\mathcal{M}$ and discussed their physical meanings as a consequence of both the light-cone propagation and the information scrambling behavior inside the light-cone structure.
-For small subsystems, the quantum information continues evolving after scrambling until the $\tau_{\mathrm{r}}$ point, showing a new stage of propagation other than ballistic and scrambling behavior.
-Although we discussed the DPTs only from the information perspective, we expect similar DPT behavior in the evolution of other important physical quantities.
-The discovery of these phase transition behaviors shall thus shed new light on our understanding of generic quantum many-body dynamics.
+In summary, we have studied the dynamical phase transitions in information flow with universal behavior across random unitary circuits.
+We identified up to four DPT points in both classical and quantum information flow: escape, accelerate, scrambled, and recover.
+We studied their dependence on the model configuration, uncovering the light-cone structure of information propagation.
+The accelerate and recover points show new stages of propagation other than ballistic and scrambling behavior.
+The quantum circuit ansatz we focused on already encompasses a broad range of quantum systems.
+The potential for similar behavior in generic systems, especially those governed by Hamiltonian dynamics, remains an area of great interest.
+Although we discussed the DPTs only from the information perspective, we expect similar DPT behavior in other important physical quantities.
+The discovery of the DPTs shall thus shed new light on our understanding of generic quantum many-body dynamics.

 \textbf{Acknowledgment:} We thank Z.-D. Liu and D. Yuan for discussions.
 This work was supported by the Frontier Science Center for Quantum Information of the Ministry of Education of China and the Tsinghua University Initiative Scientific Research Program.
 The numerical calculations in this study were carried out on the ORISE Supercomputer.